iman20004/iman20004/README.md

 Software Development Engineer
 -----------------------------

 Soon to graduate from Stony Brook University with a BS in Computer Science (May 2023).
 I am a very curious and challenge driven individual who loves to learn new things and build software.
 As of now, I am proficient in Java, Javascript, HTML, CSS, Python and Swift.
 I have experience working with multiple different libraries/frameworks such as React, Angular, Node, MongoDb, Nginx and iOS parse.
-I am also familiar with Cloud Computing including setting up servers and deploying web pages.
+Additionally, my portfolio includes projects which implement third party APIs and comprises both web and mobile applications.
+My numerous personal passion projects show my comfort working independently but I have also been commended on my teamworks skills.
 I have been able to maintain a successful academic career with a spot in the SBU Dean’s List throughout and awards like the Academic Achievement Award, while working on research projects under prominent professors.

 *   🌍  I'm based in New York
 *   ✉️  You can contact me at [imanali4@gmail.com](mailto:imanali4@gmail.com)